hiru-vn/QAsaver-1.0/README.md

 # QAsaver-1.0
-working on some winform project :D i will update them to something useful
+learning winform project :D just express my idea into this app, dont read the code, it terrible ,i know